liatrio/adop-docker-compose/README.md

 ![HomePage](img/home.png)

 Once you have a stack up and running, you can log in with the username and password created upon start-up.

-:information_source: If you no longer remember your login credentials, you can find them in the file called *platform.secrets.sh* in the project's root directory.
+If you no longer remember your login credentials, you can find them in the file called *platform.secrets.sh* in the project's root directory.

 #### <a name="example-applications"></a> Example Applications